Japan raises concerns over Pacific’s debt to China

 - How to delete Facebook and Instagram from your life forever

+Peters said neither Japan nor New Zealand had gone so far as to offer to repay the loans directly.

+“We understand the problem,” Peters added.
+“We’ve got our eyes wide open.”

-His visit to New Zealand is the first by a Japanese foreign minister in five years.
+Kono’s visit to New Zealand was the first by a Japanese foreign minister in five years.
 It marks a warming relationship between the two nations over the past year since Jacinda Ardern became New Zealand’s prime minister.

+Kono thanked New Zealand for deciding last month to deploy a maritime patrol plane to Japan as part of an effort to enforce U.N. sanctions against North Korea.

+Australia, Canada and the U.S. are also helping Japan monitor offshore ship-to-ship transfers of oil allegedly involving North Korean ships, which would violate U.N. sanctions imposed over the North’s nuclear and missile programs.